Abort73.com > Abort73 Blog > Connecting Abortion to the Gospel—Before and After Conversion

 We must remember that there are two components to guilt.
 There is an emotional component and a legal component—and they're not always in sync.
 It is a mercy when a guilty person feels guilty—it is sorrow after all that leads to repentance—but a lack of felt guilt does not negate the very real possibility that actual guilt exists.
 I would suggest that the unwillingness of most pastors to consistently preach against abortion is simply reinforcing the cultural assumption that abortion is no big deal.
 For fear of turning people away, they hold their tongue.
 In the process, testimonies like the one above pile up—testimonies from men and women who are really guilty, but don't feel guilty and so they don't repent.

-John Piper followed Doug Wilson's remarks about abortion and the gospel by talking about where opposition to abortion fits in on the backside of conversation—after repentance has been preached and received.
+John Piper followed Doug Wilson's remarks about abortion and the gospel by talking about where opposition to abortion fits in on the backside of conversion—after repentance has been preached and received.
 This is what he said:

 After you repent, John (the Baptist) says, "Bear fruits worthy of repentance."
 In other words, as soon as you preach the gospel to unbelievers, they repent.
 They turn away from the sins that they know.
 Their next question is, "What should I do tomorrow?"
 And all the New Testament epistles are written to answer that question.
 You cannot not talk about how to live.
 Because the Christian life is calling you out of darkness, into light.
 We live and relate in a real world.
 The real world is full of questions.
 I think the moralist, fundamentalist church that I grew up in … simply sidestepped, over and over again, questions that were pressing right on them—[questions like] "OK, I'm a Christian now, you've got me saved, I am born again.
 What do I do?"
 And if the answer is only, "Get another person born again," after about ten of those or 20—this was very real for me in college—evangelism [starts] to become meaningless.